SenseNet/sn-client-dotnet/README.md

 ````csharp
 var content = await Content.LoadAsync(id);
 ````
-The component exposes a completely *async API* so that you can use it in a resource-friendly way.
+The component exposes a completely *asynchronous API* so that you can use it in a resource-friendly way.

 The client *Content* class gives you a *dynamic* object so you can access fields (that are essentially properties in the response JSON) easily.
 ````csharp